dotnet-feats/feats/README.md

 Here is the list of currently supported strategies:

 - simple IsOn strategy : only a basic true/false flag;
-- IsInList strategy:: given a list of items during strategy assignation, the evaluation will validate if the given value is in the list;
+- IsInList strategy: given a list of items during strategy assignation, the evaluation will validate if the given value is in the list;
+- IsBefore: date-time related evaluation, evaluates if the given date is before the one set in the strategy (all checks are exclusive)
+- IsAfter: date-time related evaluation, evaluates if the given date is after the one set in the strategy (all checks are exclusive)
+- IsGreaterThan: given a number (can be a decimal, double, who cares, ah eh, no exponential format though, give me a little break here....), evaluates if the given value is greater (exclusive values as well: > only)
+- IsLowerThan: given a number (same as greater rule), evaluates if the given value is lower (exclusive values as well: < only)

 # Feature Management